gchowell/SubEpiPredict-Toolbox/README.md

 # SubEpiPredict Toolbox

-SubEpiPredict is a MATLAB toolbox for fitting and forecasting epidemic trajectories with an ensemble n-sub-epidemic framework, supporting rolling-window calibration, ensemble weighting, and evaluation with proper scoring rules (e.g., Weighted Interval Score, WIS).
+SubEpiPredict-Toolbox is an open-source MATLAB package for fitting and forecasting epidemic trajectories using the n-sub-epidemic modeling framework.
+The toolbox implements a flexible family of growth models that decompose epidemic waves into multiple overlapping sub-epidemics, capturing complex dynamics such as multi-wave behavior, resurgence, and varying epidemic growth profiles.

 📄 **Tutorial Paper**
 Chowell et al. (2024), *SubEpiPredict: A tutorial-based primer and toolbox for fitting and forecasting growth trajectories using the ensemble n-sub-epidemic modeling framework*, Infectious Disease Modelling.